 “Combining these solutions, we could have an organic agriculture that has enough nitrogen and does not need to create deforestation to have enough area to feed humanity in 2050,” said Tiago Domingos, one of the study’s main researchers.

-What Is The Most Eco-Friendly Diet?
+From an Organic Farming Perspective, What Is the Most Eco-Friendly Diet?

 As we’ve seen, the model used in the study analyzed a series of solutions to feed humanity in 2050 – considering both organic and conventional farming.
-But it also explored the question of what would be the most sustainable diet according to both types of farming.
+But it also explores the question of what would be the most sustainable diet according to both types of farming.

 However, a 100% move to organic farming would hardly be compatible with a purely vegan diet.